mhenke/neovim-protocol-2015/THEATRE.md

 ## Usage Instructions

 ### For AI Assistance:

 "Using the NeoVim Protocol 2015 Lore Prompt template, redesign Level [X] to teach [NeoVim command/concept].
 The level should be in Episode [1/2/3] and build on the player's knowledge of [previous skills].
+The player is Ghost, a hacker searching for Echo (a partner/AI hybrid) in the Aethelgard mainframe.
+Echo's fate and transformation drive the narrative.
 Current description: [paste current level].
 Make it more theatrical and relevant to a 2015 cyberpunk setting while maintaining clear educational objectives."

 ### For Human Writers: